hashcloak/plonky2-merkle-trees/README.md

 ### Run

-Tests have been added to all `mmr` files, which can be run from within the file, using the play button in an IDE.
+Tests have been added to all `mmr` files, which can be run from within the file, using the play button in git pishan IDE.